Dershowitz011/ZYYT/README.md

 #Usage

-Please refer to the documentation as given in [ZYThumbnailTableView](https://github.com/liuzhiyi1992/ZYThumbnailTableView/tree/Xcode7.3-Handle) by [liuzhiyi1992](https://github.com/liuzhiyi1992)
+Please do refer to the documentation as given in [ZYThumbnailTableView](https://github.com/liuzhiyi1992/ZYThumbnailTableView/tree/Xcode7.3-Handle) by [liuzhiyi1992](https://github.com/liuzhiyi1992)

 #Installation